9 minute read

 If an end-user triggers an upgrade (e.g., by changing the Kubernetes version) after a new Gardener version was deployed but before the shoot was reconciled again, then this upgrade might incorporate the changes delivered with this new Gardener version.

-process restarts with the new Kubernetes version binary.
+process is restarted with the updated Kubernetes version binary.

-If the Kubernetes minor version is changed, then the upgrade is done in a “rolling update” fashion, similar to how pods in Kubernetes are updated (when backed by a Deployment
+The upgrade is performed in a “rolling update” manner, during which nodes in the worker pool are replaced.
+Similar to how pods in Kubernetes are updated when backed by a Deployment

-The worker nodes will be terminated one after another and replaced by new machines.
+Worker nodes are terminated one after another and replaced by new nodes.

 The existing workload is gracefully drained and evicted from the old worker nodes to new worker nodes, respecting the configured PodDisruptionBudget